-Specific individuals in each unit are authorized to complete transactions totaling less than \$50,000 (some restrictions apply) after obtaining a quote.
-For purchases \$50,000 and over, UPS may be involved in the process, and must be involved for purchases \$250,000 and over.
+Specific individuals in each unit are authorized to complete transactions totaling less than \$10,000 (some restrictions apply) after obtaining a quote.
+For purchases \$10,000 and over, UPS may be involved in the process, and must be involved for purchases \$150,000 and over.
 In all cases, the purchase of goods and services must be done in an open and competitive environment to ensure that prices are fair and reasonable.
-Regardless of dollar amount, units cannot procure or retain services from architects, engineers, consultants, and other firms associated with capital construction and non-capital construction or renovation and facilities repairs and projects.